sammyboardman/acumen-test/readme.md

 #### Running the App
 ##### docker
-- Once the contents of this repository is pulled , one should set the environment variables in the `env.sample` file ,then run the app using `npm run dev`.
+- Once the contents of this repository is pulled , one should set the environment variables in the `env.sample` file ,then run the app using `npm start`.
 If you will be running with docker, you can build the image  and run the container making sure an environment file is supplied to the docker daemon, you can also attach your own service config file and specify the name in the env  variable like `docker run --env-file ./env.sample ${imageName}`.
 #### local